 3/ Wearing a mask at all times in airports

 Passengers entering Austria that have visited a high-risk country listed here within 10 days prior to entering Austria, must enter a 10-day quarantine, which can be shortened by the negative result of a COVID test carried out at least 5 days after the start of the quarantine.
-Passengers traveling for work purposes are exempted from the quarantine obligation given that they carry the negative result of a PCR- or Antigenic test carried out within 72 hours prior to entry.
+Passengers must provide a proof of accommodation (either a booking confirmation or a proof of private accommodation) for quarantine upon arrival in Austria.

 Before entering Austria, all passengers are required to register online via the Entry Declaration Form.
 Click here for the online form.
 Alternatively, the option remains to fill out a form on board.
 The confirmation or the completed form must be kept and presented to the authorities upon arrival upon request.
 Click here to find out more.
 Commuters, passengers in transit in Austria, and passengers traveling for urgent family reasons are among the categories exempted from the obligation to register.
 Click here to find out more about online registration.

-As of 25th January, passengers entering Austria must wear a “FFP2” mask (without an exhalation valve) on-board the aircraft and at the airport at the destination.
-Exemptions apply for children aged 14 or under, pregnant women and for persons who cannot be expected to wear a mask for health reasons.
+As of 25th January, passengers entering Austria must wear an “FFP2” mask (without an exhalation valve) on-board the aircraft and at the airport at the destination.
+Exemptions apply for children aged 14 or under and pregnant women who can use a surgical mask instead.

-Passengers entering Austria need to present the negative result of a PCR or antigen test carried out within 72 hours prior entry, or they need to get tested within 24 hours after arrival.
+As of the 11th of March, passengers entering Austria need to present the negative result (in German or English) of a PCR, LAMP or TMA test carried out within 72 hours prior entry or an Antigen test carried out 48h prior entry (in German or English).
+Alternatively, passengers can get tested within 24 hours after arrival.
 Children aged 10 or less are exempted from this test requirement.